mraggi/FuzzyLogicEcology/README.md

 ## Some (brief) theory

- See paper for more details.
+ See paper (upcoming!) for more details.

  In short, for each species we produce a matrix of probability.
 Each observation stenghthens the entries of the matrix: each entry goes from 0.0 up to 1.0, depending on how close other points are.